Regimental police

 Regimental Policeman of the Australian Army's 9th Royal Queensland Regiment, holding an F88 5.56mm rifle, manning a security check point during exercise Crocodile '99 in the Shoalwater Bay Training Area, Queensland, Australia.

-Regimental police or regimental provost (RP) are soldiers responsible for regimental discipline enforcement and unit custody in the British Army, other Commonwealth armies and some armed forces structured in the British tradition.
+Regimental police or regimental provost (RP) are military personnel responsible for regimental discipline enforcement and unit custody in the British Army, other Commonwealth armies and some armed forces structured in the British tradition.
 They belong to the regiment or corps in which they enforce discipline rather than the Royal Military Police or its equivalent.

 United Kingdom

 Regimental Police (with brassards) of the Royal Bermuda Regiment of the British Army in White No. 3 Warm Weather Ceremonial Dress.